Becoming conscious of being a Twin Flame often starts after physically meeting and separating from your divine counterpart.

 Synopsis: Still haunted by the disappearance and death of the girl he loved as a teen, university professor Sam (Guy Pearce) meets a woman, Ruby (Helena Bonham Carter), on a train, and they hit it off.
 But Ruby disappears when Sam is distracted.
 Later that same night, he spots her falling from a bridge into a lake.
 He rescues her, but Ruby doesn’t remember who she is.
 Slowly, she starts to feel oddly comfortable with Sam, and he begins to believe that she may be the reincarnation of his dead love.

 If there is one thing that sets apart a regular love story from a Twin Flame love story, it’s the signs and synchronicities experienced by one or both counterparts.
+In this movie their past lives collide with the present.

 Synopsis: Two planes almost collide after a blinding flash of light paralyzes air traffic controller Dylan Branson for a few seconds.
 Suspended from his job, Dylan starts to notice a repetition of sounds and events in his life at exactly the same time every day.
 An underlying pattern soon builds, drawing him into New York’s Grand Central Station daily at 2:22 p.m.
 Now drawn into a complex relationship with a woman, Dylan must figure out a way to break the power of the past and take control of time itself.